wpmotto/wp-instagram-media-library/readme.txt

 == Installation ==
 - Install and activate the plugin
-- In Settings > Media > Instagram, enter and save the account username you want to download from
+- In Settings > Media > Social Media Library, enter and save the account username you want to download from
 - Use the included shortcode to output your most recent images `[igml posts_per_page=\"5\"]`

 == Changelog ==